How likely are electric cars to suffer a flat battery?

 Ready to make the switch

-AA president Edmund King OBE commented: “As we fast approach the 2030 [now 2035] ban on new petrol and diesel sales, more drivers are thinking about electric cars.
+AA president Edmund King OBE commented: “As we approach the ban on new petrol and diesel sales, more drivers are thinking about electric cars.

 “However, there are still concerns about the existing charging infrastructure and single charge range.
 Likewise, most drivers totally overestimate the percentage of breakdowns due to running out of charge.